-- 13-2, Salaries & wages This line is the total of salary and wage expenses incurred in all of the functional categories from the previous page.
-It has been carried over from Part E-1, Column 2 line 13. - 13-3, Benefits Enter the total amount of benefits expenses incurred. - 13-4, Operation and Maintenance of Plant This amount is used to show the distribution of operation and maintenance of plant expenses.
-Enter in this column the allocated amount of operation and maintenance of plant expenses for all functions listed on lines 01-12 in Part E-1. - 13-5, Depreciation Enter the total amount of depreciation incurred. - 13-6, Interest Enter in the total amount of interest incurred on debt. - 13-7, All other Natural Expenses This column will be calculated by the survey program as the difference between the total amount entered in 13-1 and the sum of 13-2 through 13-6.
-Please check the calculated amount for accuracy to determine that no keying errors have occurred. - 13-1, Total amount This amount is carried forward from Part E-1, line 13, and should agree with the total expenses reported in your GPFS - 14-1, 12-month Student FTE from E12 This number for full-time equivalent (FTE) student enrollment is carried over from the 12-month enrollment survey. - 15-1, Total Expenses & Deductions per Student FTE This amount is generated by dividing line 13-1 by line 14-1.
+- 07-2, Salaries and wages This line is the total of salary and wage expenses incurred in all of the functional categories from the previous page.
+It has been carried over from Part E-1, Column 2 line 07. - 07-3, Benefits Enter the total amount of benefits expenses incurred.

+- 07-4, Operation and Maintenance of Plant This amount is used to show the distribution of operation and maintenance of plant expenses.
+Enter in this column the allocated amount of operation and maintenance of plant expenses for all functions listed on lines 01-06 in Part E-1. - 07-5, Depreciation Enter the total amount of depreciation incurred. - 07-6, Interest Enter in the total amount of interest incurred on debt. - 07-7, All other Natural Expenses and deductions This column will be calculated by the survey program as the difference between the total amount entered in 07-1 and the sum of 07-2 through 07-6.
+Please check the calculated amount for accuracy to determine that no keying errors have occurred. - 07-1, Total expenses and Deductions This amount is carried forward from Part E-1, line 07, and should agree with the total expenses reported in your GPFS. - 08-1, 12-month Student FTE (from E12) This number for full-time equivalent (FTE) student enrollment is carried over from the 12-month enrollment survey. - 09-1, Total Expenses and Deductions per Student FTE This amount is generated by dividing line 07-1 by line 08-1.
 This calculated value is used by the system to compare the data reported by the institution to the data of institutions that are in the same sector (e.g., public/private, 4-year/2-year) to see if the calculated value is an extreme value that is too high or low.
 While it is not anticipated that your institution would have the same overall expenses, this comparison may be useful for ensuring that all appropriate expenses have been included in the finance survey component, or excluded when appropriate.